govardhan-ks/ch-widget-sdk/packages/core/README.md

 # widget-sdk-core

-Core SDK for connecting to the platform via iframe communication.
+Core SDK for connecting to the platform via iframe communication or web components.

 ## Installation